In Solidarity With the Forces of Good

 Again, I cannot stress enough that the deal has to be put forward and signed by a democratically elected government from the Eritrean side and not by Issayas and his rubber-stamp “legislators.”

 Why this Arrangement?

-I came up with this compromise because I believe that the two countries cannot achieve true and lasting peace if Ethiopia’s needs are not addressed fully.
+I came up with this compromise because I believe the two countries cannot achieve true and lasting peace if Ethiopia’s needs are not fully addressed.